Living with an addictive disorder can be challenging, but with treatment and a strong support system, long-term recovery is possible.

 - giving up once-enjoyed activities to use

 Recovery can seem challenging for some and almost impossible for others.
-Trying to do it on your own can make it even harder.
+Trying to manage on your own can make it even harder.

-If you have substance use disorder and are working toward recovery, consider reaching out to a loved one for help and accountability.
+If you have a substance-related or addictive disorder and are working toward recovery, consider reaching out to a loved one for help and accountability.

-Many treatment and rehabilitation programs for substance use encourage having a sponsor to provide accountability, empathy, and support.
-One effectiveness
+Many treatment and rehabilitation programs that teach people how to beat addiction encourage them to have a sponsor for accountability, empathy, and support.
+A

 In this study, those who had a sponsor and a strong sponsor relationship were more likely to participate in a 12-step program and practice abstinence from substance use.